Alice Elliott

 A photo of Alice Elliott, an older woman with light skin and shoulder-length grey hair wearing a black tank top and scarf, smiling widely at the camera, sitting in front of a bookshelf.

-Recently she completed Miracle on 42nd Street, a documentary about affordable housing for artists that won a 2020 NY Emmy Award for Best Documentary.
-The film had its world premiere at DOC NYC and received a National Endowment for the Arts Grant.
+Miracle on 42nd Street, a documentary Elliott directed about affordable housing for artists, made its world premiere at the DOC NYC Festival in 2017.
+The film received a National Endowment for the Arts Grant and a 2020 NY Emmy Award.

 Sign up for her monthly review of inclusive media, Trusted Source.